TheShiya/text-summarization/README.md

-# Efficient Multi-Document Summarization
+# Multi-Document Summarization
-### With the help of submodular functions and minheaps
+### With submodular functions and minheaps